Eberhofer/MasterMind/README.md

 # MasterMind

 # Intro
-A project to explore (m,n) MasterMind solution strategies, where m is the number of slots and n is the number of colors.
-(4,6) MasterMind is the classic game.
+A project to explore n<sup>m</sup> MasterMind solution strategies, where m is the number of slots and n is the number of colors.
+6<sup>4</sup> MasterMind is the classic game.
 In the current state, the project only explores interactive strategies, but the code is prepared to handle static solutions as well and should support solution strategies for generic n and m.

 Note on the dependencies: The game module uses the standard library only.
 However, some of the solvers use numpy, although at this stage, there is no measurable performance benefit over python lists - numpy is not essential and I may decide to throw it out again.
 Other than that, just the standard library.
 Oh, and it's Python 3.5.2 but it should really work for any python 3 environment.